-It is supported via online model updates, where an automatic, highly flexible mapping to new or changed models ensures version compatibility.
-The mapping relates to GUI, data base and business logic.
+Yes, it is supported via online model updates, where an automatic, highly flexible mapping to new or changed models ensures version compatibility.
+The mapping relates to GUI, database and business logic.

-Various sub-units (e.g. bank branches, business centers, departments, etc.) of the main institution are physically represented in one data base, but they work in a separate access-protected logic areas of the same data base.
-The sub-units can have different local settings and they can access other sub-units via hierarchic rights.
-Risk Framework allows hierarchic company structures, where visibility and accessibility are controlled by rights and roles.
+It means that various institutional sub-units, e.g. bank branches, business centers, departments, etc. are physically represented in one database, but work in separate, access-protected logic areas within the same database.
+All sub-units can have different local settings and can access other sub-units through corresponding hierarchy rights.

-Processor cores are used at parallel calculations of sessions (e.g. at parallel calculations of portfolios), as well as during Monte Carlo simulation, where the simulation runs are distributed on processor cores.
-The speed-up depends on the test case.
-Many tests show performance speed-ups from about 3 to 3.5 times at real 4-core processor.
+Processor cores are used for parallel calculations of sessions, e.g. for parallel calculations of portfolios, as well as during Monte Carlo simulations, where the simulation runs are distributed on processor cores.
+The actual speed-up depends on each test case.
+Many tests show performance speed-ups from 3 to 3.5 times, at real 4-core processor.
 An additional speed-up factor of 1.5 to 2 can be obtained, if using a 64-bit processor.